ltelab/disdrodb/CONTRIBUTING.rst

 Then, please follow the guidelines in the `Installation for contributors <https://disdrodb.readthedocs.io/en/latest/installation.html#installation-for-contributors>`__ section to create the local copy of the disdrodb repository, set up the developing environment and the pre-commit hooks.

-Once you have have a local copy of the disdrodb repository on your machine, you are ready to contribute to the project!
+Once you have a local copy of the disdrodb repository on your machine, you're ready to contribute!

 2. Create a new branch